 What is Private Family Banking?

-How Family Banking Started
+How Private Family Banking Got Started

-During the 1980s a man named Nelson Nash was in a predicament.
+During the 1980s a man named Nelson Nash found himself in a predicament.
 He had overextended himself on debt and was unable to build wealth thanks to the resulting interest and repayments.
 At the same time, he recognized that sometimes, to build wealth, you need to be able to borrow money.

 How Family Private Banking Works